Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

     Round App->>+Round App: Finalizes Calendar
     Round App->>+Round App: Publishes Times of Best Fitted Availability in Internalize Group
 ```
+Use case 5 is a relatively complicated scenario, but explains how time blocks are created.
+In summary, the founding user creates the group and invites all other users to the group.
+Once that is done, the users can choose to integrate their Google calendar so the event start and end times are saved for future reference (no other personal data is ever stored in regards to event information, solely the start and end times).
+Afterwards, any user may choose to ask for a meeting time to be generated, in which Round will then use all stored events to find the next best time for a meeting between all users.

 **Use Case 6: Last Second Changes**
 ```mermaid
 sequenceDiagram